casics/spiral/README.md

 | `J2SE4me`      | `J2SE4me`  | `J2SE4me`  | `J2SE4me`  | `J` `2` `SE` `4` `me`  | `J2SE` `4` `me` |
 | `IPv4addr`     | `IPv4addr`  | `IPv4addr`  | `IPv4addr`  | `IPv` `4` `addr`  | `IPv4` `addr` |

+Ronin is more advanced than any of the simple splitters above.
+It does everything `heuristic_splitter` does, but handles far more difficult cases.
+Its behavior is discussed in the next section.

 🎯 Performance
 --------------